 Sickness in Africa: Holistic, Integrated, Christian Understanding and Response

+By Steven D. H. Rasmussen

+Forthcoming in Christianity and Suffering: African Perspectives by UK: Langham Publications

-By Steven D. H. Rasmussen“What is the difference between ignorance and apathy?
+“What is the difference between ignorance and apathy?
 I don’t know and I don’t care!”
 Most of the world approaches sickness in African villages like that old joke.
 When Ebola touched American and European citizens and soil in 2014, their response switched from apathy to irrational FEAR!
 In Guinea, Liberia and Sierra Leone apathy also swung to FEAR.
 But moving from ignorance to true understanding has been slow.
 In Freetown, Sierra Leone in March 2014, my colleague, Dr. John Jusu encouraged the Bible school to educate to prevent the spread of Ebola.
 They said, “It is a long way from us.”
 Is sickness in Africa far away so it will never touch us?
 Or is sickness in any part of the body of Christ, a concern for every member of the body?
 Should health be in a Bible school curriculum?
 Should Biblical healing be taught in medical schools?

 Sickness causes major suffering in Africa which has…